wowu/docker-rollout/docs/cli-options.md

 Label: `docker-rollout.pre-stop-hook`

 Command to run in the old container before stopping it.
-Can be used for marking the container as unhealthy to make proxy stop sending requests to it, see [request draining](request-draining).
+Can be used for marking the container as unhealthy to gracefully finish running requests before deleting the container, see [container draining](container-draining).

 **Example**